Aldaviva/floorplan/README.md

 ### Adding offices

-1. Go to the `views/maps` directory.
+1. Go to the directory you specified for `dirMaps`.
 2. Copy or edit the SVG files here.
 3. Restart the server for your changes to take effect.